Meet Our Staff and Leadership

 Bobby Marsh

-I’ve consulted with TSSUS for 8 years as their part-time bookkeeper and IT specialist.
-I am a full-time staff accountant at another company in Houston.
-When I’m not working, which my family would say is rare, I volunteer for the Houston Livestock Show and Rodeo special children’s committee.
+Before becoming a full-time employee, I contracted with TSSUS for many years as a bookkeeper and IT specialist.
+I previously worked as a staff accountant at a for-profit company and other nonprofit organizations in Houston.
+When I’m not working, which my family would say is rare, I volunteer for the Houston Livestock Show and Rodeo Special Children’s Committee.
 For fun, I enjoy camping with my family.

 Meet our Board of Directors